-Depending on the availability of Chapter 70 money, the UEP pay raise for the second year of the contract ranges from 0.5
+Depending on the availability of Chapter 70 money, the UEP pay raise for the second year of the contract ranges from 0.5 percent to 1 percent.

 The contract also includes the adoption of the state's new teacher evaluation system that the UEP and School Committee expects will more accurately review teacher performance.

 The three-year agreement the UEP and School Committee finalized on Oct.
 24 ended a string of one-year deals dating back to the 2008-2009 school year following sometimes contentious negotiations.

 "After more than four years, this is a great first step to get back on track," said School Committee Chairman, Alfred E. "Alf" Barbalunga.

 The series of one-year deals were primarily a result of the city's volatile budget situation and the inability of both parties to iron out differences over non-money issues.